-Nevertheless, routine annual revaccination of adult animals became the accepted norm during the 1960s and 1970s.
+Nevertheless, routine annual revaccination of adult animals became the accepted norm in some countries during the 1960s and 1970s.
 In 1978 the American Veterinary Medical Association (AVMA) issued a set of guidelines on revaccination frequency based primarily on contemporary practices.
 An updated AVMA report in 1989 made no substantial alterations to the earlier recommendations.
 Annual revaccination was recommended for all vaccine components, with one exception.
 Because of its public health significance, rabies was treated differently.
 It was required that duration of immunity (DOI) be demonstrated for rabies virus vaccines.
-DOI studies showed conclusively that several rabies vaccines could provide solid immunity that lasted for at least 3 years; so these vaccines were given triennially in some States.
+DOI studies showed that several rabies vaccines could provide solid immunity that lasted for at least 3 years so these vaccines were given triennially in some states.

 It is perhaps a testament to the overall safety and efficacy of companion animal vaccines that these recommendations remained unaltered for so long.
-Undoubtedly the incidence of distemper, infectious canine hepatitis and feline panleucopenia have declined dramatically since the 1950s and, more recently, vaccination has played an important role in protecting dogs from parvoviral enteritis.
+Undoubtedly the incidence of canine distemper, infectious canine hepatitis and feline panleucopenia have declined dramatically since the 1950s and, more recently, vaccination has played an important role in protecting dogs from parvoviral enteritis.

-In July 1997 the 1st International Veterinary Vaccines and Diagnostics Conference was held in Madison, Wisconsin.
+In July 1997 the first International Veterinary Vaccines and Diagnostics Conference was held in Madison, Wisconsin, USA.
 About 500 veterinarians and other scientists attended.
-Afterwards, several American veterinary schools promptly switched to a triennial schedule of booster vaccinations for both dogs and cats against "core" viruses (distemper, infectious canine hepatitis and parvovirus for dogs; panleucopenia, herpesvirus and calicivirus for cats).
-About three years later, Massey University in New Zealand followed suit.
-Over half of the veterinary schools in USA now recommend triennial revaccination against "core" viruses.
-The remainder, by and large, follow vaccine manufacturers' recommendations.
+Afterwards, several American veterinary schools promptly switched to a triennial schedule of revaccination for both dogs and cats against "core" viruses (infectious canine hepatitis, distemper and parvovirus for dogs; panleucopenia, herpesvirus and calicivirus for cats).
+About three years later, Massey University in New Zealand followed suit and the New Zealand Veterinary Association published guidelines for its members in line with the new Massey University position.